kushpamnani/kushpamnani/README.md

 ## 🎓 About Me

 Hey there!
-I'm Kush Pamnani, a senior at Iowa State University majoring in Computer Science with a minor in Data Science.
+I'm Kush Pamnani, a senior at Iowa State University majoring in Computer Science with a minor in Applied AI.

 ## 🧑🏻‍💻 My Projects